rictoc/cloud-computing-project/README.md

-# Project for Cloud Computing course a.a.
+# Project for Cloud Computing course
+M.Sc in Computer Science, Sapienza University of Rome, a.a.
 2021/2022
-M.Sc in Computer Science, Sapienza University of Rome

 The aim of our project will be the creation and deployment of a Deep Learning based web application.
 In particular we want to build an application based on the open-source, pretrained GAN (Generative Adversarial Network ) models presented in the 2021 paper [JoJoGAN: One Shot Face Stylization](https://arxiv.org/abs/2112.11641).

 ## Start the compose stack for development
 ```
-docker compose -f docker-compose.dev.yaml up --build
+docker compose up --build
 ```

 ## Roadmap 🛣